B0b1n-12/B0b1n-12/README.md

 - 👋 Hi, I’m @B0b1n-12
 - 👀 I’m interested in Quantum computing
-- 🌱 I’m currently learning C++ and Rust
+- 🌱 I’m currently learning C++, Rust, and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...